Learning Clique Forests: Background literature, notations and definitions

 When the goal is to learn a decomposable model, the score based algorithms need to fulfil the additional chordality constraint: in this area there are a number of methods that efficiently explore the graphical structure (directed, in the case of Bayesian networks, or undirected in the case of log-linear or multivariate Gaussian models) with the help of suitable graph algorithms based on the manipulation of data structures representing junction trees or clique graphs \citep{giudici1999decomposable,deshpande2001efficient,petitjean2013scaling}. \citet{DBLP:journals/corr/KovacsS13} describe a ``pruning'' approach for multivariate discrete distributions which removes links iteratively refining a junction-tree, optimising the total correlation (``information content''). \citet{szantai2013discovering} developed an algorithm specialised for a particular clique tree (the ``t-cherry'' junction tree) and used it to approximate a multivariate discrete distribution.
 To the best of our knowledge all structure learning methods\footnote{With the exception of \citet{szantai2013discovering}.} for decomposable models deal with the chordality constraint on an edge-by-edge basis and, differently from the proposed \mfcf{} approach, do not model the clique forest as an aggregation of cliques.

-\paragraph{Constraint based} algorithms often start from a complete model and adopt a \textit{backward selection} approach by testing the independence of vertices conditioned on subsets of the remaining vertices (e.g. in the Spirtes-Glymour-Scheines (SGS) and Peter-Clark (PC) \citep{spirtes2000causation,zhou2011structure} algorithms) and removing edges associated to vertices that are conditionally independent; the algorithm stops when some criteria are met--- e.g. every vertex has less than a given number of neighbours.
+\paragraph{Constraint based} algorithms often start from a complete model and adopt a \textit{backward selection} approach by testing the independence of vertices conditioned on subsets of the remaining vertices (e.g. in the Spirtes-Glymour-Scheines (SGS) and Peter-Clark (PC) \citep{spirtes2000causation,zhou2011structure} algorithms) and removing edges associated to vertices that are conditionally independent.
 Conversely \textit{forward selection} algorithms start from a sparse model and add edges associated to vertices that are discovered to be conditionally dependent.
 An hybrid model is the Grow-Shrinkage (GS) \ algorithm where a number of candidate edges is added to the model (the ``grow'' step) in a forward selection phase and subsequently reduced using a backward selection step (the ``shrinkage'' step) \citep{margaritis2000bayesian,zhou2011structure}.
 The complexity of checking a large number of conditional independence statements makes these methods unsuitable for graphs with a large number of vertices.
 Furthermore, aside from the complexity of measuring conditional independence, these methods do not generally optimize a global function, such as likelihood or the Akaike Information Criterion \citep{akaike1974new,akaike1998information}, but they rather try to exhaustively test all the conditional independence properties of a set of data and therefore are difficult to use in a probabilistic framework.

-\paragraph{Bayesian methods} consider the presence or absence of an edge in the inference network structure as a random variable subject to a prior distribution and try to select the structure so that the likelihood of the posterior distribution is maximised (see for instance \cite{eaton2012bayesian} and references therein).
+\paragraph{Bayesian methods} consider the presence or absence of an edge in the inference network structure as a random variable.
+More precisely \citep{Madigan1995,eaton2012bayesian,scutari2013prior} the likelihood of a model result from the product of a discrete probability distribution over the space of all graphs ($P(G)$) and a continuous distribution of the random variables conditional on the graph structure $P(X,G)=P(X \vert G)P(G)$.
+Applying Bayes rule, the posterior probability of a graph can be taken as $P(G\vert X) \propto P(X \vert G) P(G)$.
+Therefore, if the probability on all graphs is the same optimising the probability of the graph is equivalent to optimising the marginal likelihood $P(X \vert G)$ (see for instance \citet{Madigan1995,eaton2012bayesian} and references therein).
+Usually the probability over the graph structure is indeed taken as uniform, meaning that each graph is equally probable.
+Conversely, in the present perspective, the \mfcf{} approach introduces a non-uniform prior which is recursively updated after every clique expansion.